JonathanReeve/sops/master-report.md

  - Harassment and stalking

-   - "Online harassment includes a wide range of targeted behaviors including: threats, continued hateful messages, doxxing, DDoS attacks, swatting, defamation, and more.
-Online harassment can target (or come from) a group or individual and often has the expressed purpose of having the individual or group leave the internet, take down their content, or to dissuade them from publically having a point of view.
-While there is space for debate and discussion online (as well as conflicting ideas!), what separates online harassment from healthy discourse is the focus on harm: including publishing personal information, sending threats with the intention to scare or harm, using discriminatory language against an individual, and even directly promoting harm against a person or organization."
+ Online harassment is a term used to describe a variety of online behaviors that target an individual or group with the intention of harming them, getting them to remove content, or discouraging from expressing themselves online.
+Behaviors that constitute online harassment include “threats, continued hateful messages, doxxing, DDoS attacks, swatting, defamation, and more.”
+According to HeartMob “what separates online harassment from healthy discourse is the focus on harm: including publishing personal information, sending threats with the intention to scare or harm, using discriminatory language against an individual, and even directly promoting harm against a person or organization."
 Source: [HeartMob](https://iheartmob.org/pages/faqs#online-harassment)
  - Dangerous speech
    - “speech that can inspire or catalyze intergroup violence” Source: [Counterspeech on Twitter: A Field Study](https://dangerousspeech.org/counterspeech-on-twitter-a-field-study/)